HOW TO SPEND 3 DAYS IN LOS ANGELES – ITINERARY

 Watts Towers Art Center

-Watt Towers Art Center is located just south of the center of the city, near the original home of the artist, Simon Rodia.
+Watt Towers Art Center is located just south of the city’s center, near the artist’s original home, Simon Rodia.

 LA Fashion District

-This area is chock full of warehouses and shops where you can get clothing, accessories, and fabric – it’s actually the fashion hub for the entire west coast of the US.
+Whether you like shopping or not, it would be a shame to miss this fashion hub.
+This area is chock full of warehouses and shops where you can get clothing, accessories, and fabric – it’s actually the fashion hotspot for the US’s entire west coast.
 Check out the stores in Santee Alley.